 Phase 2 is mostly in order, but also includes Guardians of the Galaxy Vol. 2: despite coming out in 2017, the sequel is set just a few months after the original and so fits best before Age of Ultron.

 Phase 3 is the most complicated as it's completely out of timeline order: Doctor Strange spans years, while Black Panther and Homecoming take place in the aftermath of Captain America: Civil War despite coming out years later.
-Finally, there's Thor: Ragnarok, whose mid-credits scene leads directly into Infinity War: when Thor and Loki come across Thanos' ship, you're all caught up!
+Finally, both Thor: Ragnarok and Ant-Man & the Wasp are set before the events of Avengers: Infinity War, although their post-credits scenes tie in to it.

 Now you just need to find 1 day, 9 hours and 52 minutes of free time before Avengers: Infinity War releases on April 27.
 Not got time?
 Then these are the essential six Marvel films you should watch.